HackRU/OneAppFlutter/README.md

 - Basic App Layout, Login/Signup UI, Announcements, Timer, Events, Floor Map, and LCS stuff w/ QRScaner and code gen

 ### Needs To Be Done
-1) Write a String Parser for Announcement Messages from Slack (we need to remove emojies and user mentions)
-2) "About Page" (which will include Flutter App Dev Team Members, HackRU Rnd Reference, and about the app)
+1) "About Page" (which will include Flutter App Dev Team Members, HackRU Rnd Reference, and about the app)
-3) scanner ux improvements
+2) scanner ux improvements
 - give the users some kinda loading spinner/text
 - better auto focus
 - hide scan button when selecting event so users know to click save